Danish-Embedded-Dev/Transparent_bridge_production_v1.0/README.md

 - Rs-485 module for physical interface
 - Ethernet module for Network interface

-## OUTPUT RELAY

-2 output relays are connected to the module
-- Output Relay_1 is connected to pin PB0
-- Output Relay_2 is connected to pin PB0

 ## STATUS LED

 Status led is connected to pin PC13